SivanDoveh/TSVLC/README.md

 ```

 # Training Data Preperations
 Download Conceptual Captions 3M training and validation splits from https://ai.google.com/research/ConceptualCaptions/download
 After data preperation, place the data in `TSVLC/CC3M_data/training` and `TSVLC/CC3M_data/validation`

 ## Train with Positives
 Download the positives from (need to upload to drive) and place them in `TSVLC/CC3M_positives/`

 # Evaluation Data Preperations
 Prepare vl checklist dataset as describe in https://github.com/om-ai-lab/VL-CheckList/blob/main/DATASETS.md
 Then move the vl dataset to `TSVLC/vl_datasets/`
-If you followd the instructions correctly you should have the following folders inside vl_datasets: hake, swig, vg
+If you followd the instructions correctly you should have the following folders inside vl_datasets: hake, swig, vg.

 # Training and Evaluation

 ## Run the training script
 The model will be saved in /logs/exp_name/checkpoints/

 To train a network with the RB negative generation - run the following command:
 ```shell script
 cd src
 python3 training/main.py --name exp_name --vl_negs --lora 4 --neg_type rule_based --pretrained openai
 ```

 To train a network with the RB + llm based negatives generation - run the following command:
 ```shell script
 cd src
 python3 training/main.py --name exp_name --vl_negs --lora 4 --neg_type both --llm_neg_types NOUN ADP ADJ VERB --pretrained openai